oracle/db-sharding/container-based-sharding-deployment/README.md

 After you become familiar with Oracle Sharding in Linux Containers, you can explore more advanced setups, deployments, features, and so on, as explained in detail in [Oracle Sharding in Containers Deployment Scenarios](#oracle-sharding-in-containers-deployment-scenarios).

+**Note:**
+* Ensure that you have enough space in `/var/lib/containers` while building the Oracle Sharding images.
+Also, if required use `export TMPDIR=</path/to/tmpdir>` for Podman to refer to any other folder as the temporary podman cache location instead of the default `/tmp` location.

 ## Building Oracle Sharding Container Images

 To assist with building the images, you can use the [buildContainerImage.sh](containerfiles/buildContainerImage.sh) script.